 - It hardly makes sense to expect legacy systems to run forever and expect them to steadfastly support business goals.
 As the years pass, these systems bleed the company by their high rate of failure and lack of security and support, thus reducing efficiency and productivity.

 How to Deal With Legacy Systems

-It’s a given that updating legacy systems is an immediate requirement.
+It’s a given that a legacy system requires an immediate do-over.
 How should the stakeholders go about it is a whole different question altogether.

 At the preliminary level, enterprises can have three basic options –